 13. Limited character dining and other restaurant closures

-Character dining is all unavailable with two exceptions – modified, socially-distanced character experiences at Topolino’s Terrace in Disney’s Riviera Resort and Epcot’s Garden Grill.
-Several character dining restaurants are opening without characters while most have not announced reopening dates yet.
+Character dining is unavailable with limited exceptions.
+Several restaurants that have traditionally offered character dining have opened without characters while most have not announced reopening dates yet.

 14. Hotel Dining is for Disney Resort Hotel Guests Only